NRG2005/DSA-programs/README.md

 # DSA-programs
+Hi everyone.
-A list of all the Data Structures along with their implementations that I learnt in my 3rd Semester of University.
+This repository includes all the Data Structures that I learnt to implement during my 3rd Semester of University.
+It includes the implementation of all data structures from linked lists to Graphs.
+Please let me know if you found this useful.